 As I sit here waiting for my first born to arrive, I started thinking about my family’s yearly camping trip.
+I can’t wait to take my child camping as it provides so many benefits for children.
 Every year we travel from New Jersey to Bar Harbor, Maine for a nice relaxing and scenic camping trip.
 I look forward to this trip every year and book my campsite a year in advance.
 Now, that’s not really a tip because most campgrounds do not fill up that quickly; however, depended on where, when and how you want to camp it would be wise to book your reservations a few months in advance if you are staying at a campground.

 For this article, I wanted to help new and veteran campers have a great tenting experience.
 You may think that all you have to do is put up the tent (which can be challenge at times) but there is much more to getting the campsite ready.
 Here are some tips that I have learned through my years of camping.
-There are obviously a lot of tips for using a tent, but these are some I have found to be really helpful!
+There are obviously a lot of tips for using a tent, but these are some I have found to be really helpful especially for beginners!

 5 Basic Tips for Camping with a Tent

 Buy the Right Size Tent

 Growing up, my family was a “tenting” family.
 We had a huge tent that gave each of us plenty of room and had many windows for good air circulation at night.
 When purchasing a tent, be sure it is big enough to accommodate your family size.
 It may also be a good idea to round up when looking at how many people the box says the tent will fit.
 In my opinion, some 2-4 person tents are quite small and you will be living on top of one another.

 Be sure to purchase a ground cover so your tent is not sitting directly on the ground.
 This helps immensely when it rains; though don’t be surprised if you still find some puddles in the corners after a good rain storm.
 Also, make sure the cover fits because if it sticks out of the tent all the rain will come in anyway.